Daniel-codi/Concept_Curve_Embeddings_Indexation/README.md

 ## Video Explanation

-Short Video showing the Demo working: https://youtu.be/8XhS3kaHKc8
+English Video showing the Demo working: https://youtu.be/8XhS3kaHKc8 Spanish Video showing the Demo working: https://youtu.be/0HRdeUPqqQ0

 ## 📂 Additional Resources

 Find full documentation on Google Drive: https://tinyurl.com/CC-freeDocs

+Full documentation & code for Spanish Users: https://tinyurl.com/CC-freeDocs contains the "Civil and Commercial Code of Argentina" in the spanish software

+English Paper: tinyurl.com/CCPaper-English
+Chinese Paper: tinyurl.com/CCPaper-Chinese

 The preliminary version of the Concept Curve Paper has been released on May 11th, 2025, and is available in the Google Drive folder tinyurl.com/CC-freeDocs